awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

    --target-locations Accounts=1a2b3c4d5e6f7g8h,a1b2c3d4e5f6h7,Regions=us-east-2,us-west-1,ExecutionRoleName=AWS-SystemsManager-AutomationExecutionRole
    ```

-   **Example 2**: This example restarts Amazon EC2 instances in the 1a2b3c4d5e6f7g8h and a1b2c3d4e5f6h7 accounts, which are located in the eu\-central\-1 Region\.
-The instances must be a member of the prod\-instances AWS Resource Group\.
+   **Example 2**: This example restarts Amazon EC2 instances in the `1a2b3c4d5e6f7g8h` and `a1b2c3d4e5f6h7` accounts, which are located in the `eu-central-1` Region\.
+The instances must be a member of the `prod-instances` AWS resource group\.

    ```
    aws ssm start-automation-execution